scala/scala-lang/get-involved/index.md

 ## Contributor's License Agreement

-Before we can accept your pull request you have to sign our Contributor's License Agreement (CLA).
+Before we can accept your pull request you have to sign our [Contributor's License Agreement (CLA)](http://typesafe.com/contribute/cla/scala).

-TODO: Heather

 ## Compiler Internals